Littleman40/helper-bot-open-source/README.md

 *This project is not associated with, or endoresed by No Hesi LLC*

+*This version has no commits, due to me making a new repo for the final updated version.
+This project is now NOT being maintained.*

 ## Features
 1. Transcribes images uploaded to a pretermined discord channel, using ChatGPT.
 2. Matches these transcripts to "fix_rules.py" and/or "error_fixed.json".